Xnuvers007/Xnuvers007.github.io/logging.md

 ⏰ Diperbarui pada:
-- WIB: Minggu, 28 Desember 2025 21.29.16 UTC
+- WIB: Minggu, 28 Desember 2025 22.28.31 UTC
-- WITA: Minggu, 28 Desember 2025 22.29.16 UTC
+- WITA: Minggu, 28 Desember 2025 23.28.31 UTC
-- WIT: Minggu, 28 Desember 2025 23.29.16 UTC
+- WIT: Senin, 29 Desember 2025 00.28.31 UTC

 Kutipan Inspiratif:
-"Technology is the fashion of the '90s.
-It affects everyone, and everyone is interested in it - either from fear of being left behind or because they have a real need to use technology."
+"Technology has become as ubiquitous as the air we breathe, so we are no longer conscious of its presence."

 Kategori: technology